armandofox/armandofox.github.io/_posts/book_summary/2017-03-11-betamax-blockbuster.md

 * Independent video stores gave way to chains (Blockbuster, Hollywood Video), which themselves went out of business as direct-from-distributor services like Netflix arose.

 The overall lesson may be: without intermediation, new cultural phenomena such as the video-movie revolution could not happen; but once underway, the intermediaries themselves become redundant.
 (I wonder if a similar argument could be made for retail computer sales---independent stores gave way to national chains like Computerland, then to computers being sold directly in office-supply stores like Office Depot as the computer became mainstream, then eliminated in favor of direct-from-distributor online ordering.)

+** Additional thoughts from Videoland **

+Before home video, studios, distributors, and movie theaters decided which movies would be available for consumers to see and when.

+Home video, and the ubiquity and low cost of  video rental stores, made videos "shoppable": now *consumers* could decide what they wanted to see and when, and suddenly movies had to compete for viewers' attention to stand out and be rented, which affected packaging, backlist selection, curation (boutique stores specialzing in particular niche genres or using eccentric categorization schemes), and so on.

+Indeed, the ready profitability of opening a video rental store meant, for a while, that this competition only became more intense as more stores with more videos opened in closer proximity to more customers.

+[Like bookstores]({% link
+_posts/book_summary/2021-08-23-reluctant-capitalists.md}), video
+rental stores eventually cleaved into large corporate chain stores (Blockbuster, Hollywood, etc.) and specialty/indie stores.
+Like bookstores, the latter prided themselves on their curation and the knowledge of their staff, their ability to make recommendations based on their knowledge of both local preferences and specific customers' habits, etc.  Corporate stores focused on a uniform family-friendly experience, a large selection and lots of volume, and often guaranteed that first-run/popular movies would always be in stock, usually through special deals with studios/distributors that were out of reach for smaller stores.
+Like bookstores, the corporate stores emphasized "newer is better" and catered to a homogenized set of majority tastes, even while having a large enough backlist to attract some "serious" cinephiles;
+independent stores often distinguished themselves by stocking hard-to-find or esoteric titles rather than driving rentals from current blockbusters.
+In other words, stores cleaved into places that moved a commodity and those that fostered an identity or culture, with similar treatment of the backlist (p163).

+Before streaming services,
+distribution geography and knowledge of regional markets mattered.
+As with bookstores, some corporate stores tried to tap into this.
+Until streaming became widely available, rental stores were sustained (perhaps with interesting hybrid revenue models, such as movie rental/laundromat or movie rental/gun store) in locations with few viewer choices since there we no movie theaters nearby.

+But even before streaming, DVD adoption began to put video stores out of business.
+Video in VHS format was expensive enough to make and license that it made sense to rent it, but DVDs lowered manufacturing costs so much that the sell-through market began to compete with video rental stores, especially in big-box stores such as Wal-Mart that could do aggressive or loss-leader discounting.
+Also, the VHS rental market took a reluctant movie industry by surprise -- it was only because of the first-sale doctrine enshrined in US copyright law that the business model was even legal -- but the studios soon found more profit in that market than in the primary release market, and by the time DVDs arrived the studios understood both the rental and sell through markets extremely well and were less at the mercy of a network of middlemen making money from renting out a fixed number of copies.